How Do I Produce a Prototype While Protecting My Idea?

 I have an idea for a product that I know will sell well, but how do I produce a prototype while protecting my idea?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Depending on the nature of your idea, you don't necessarily have to build a prototype in order to obtain a patent on your invention.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Depending on the nature of your idea, you don't necessarily have to build a prototype in order to obtain a patent on your invention.
 In some situations, for example, in demonstrating your invention's uses to a potential licensee, prototypes can make sense.

 You need to be careful of two things.
 First, you want the comfort level of knowing that the company producing the prototype for you is reputable and willing to agree to strict confidentiality and nondisclosure restrictions.
 Second, you want to be sure that any improvements that the company makes to the product remain your intellectual property.